juanesmendez/volunteerhub-activities-backend/README.md

 # VolunteerHub Mobile App Activities Database 🌎🎗

 This repository contains the back-end code of the VolunteerHub Mobile App.
 It was developed with Node.js using Express.
-VolunteerHub is an app for iOS and Android, that offers volunteers a platform in which they can easily find volunteer activities around their area that they can join and start helping others right way!
+VolunteerHub is an app for iOS and Android, that offers volunteers a platform in which they can easily find volunteer activities around their area, making it possible for them to start helping others right way!

 ### Javacript libraries and frameworks used 📚